-[Last update: June 9, 2022] Romulus and Remus, two twin brothers were born around 750 BC and abandoned by their parents, a vestal virgin and the god Mars.
-Condemned to die at the river banks of the Tiber, the river god Tiberinus saved the baby boys which were fostered by a female wolf, and later adopted by a shepherd.
+[Last update: June 22, 2023] Romulus and Remus, two twin brothers were born around 750 BC and abandoned by their parents, a vestal virgin and the god Mars.
+Condemned to die at the river banks of the Tiber, the river god Tiberinus saved the baby boys who were fostered by a female wolf and later adopted by a shepherd.
 Romulus and Remus, after battling in a war, returned to the hills around today's Rome to build their own city - Rome - but in a dispute about the exact location of the city, Romulus killed Remus and built the city of Rome on the Palatine hill.

 The capital of the shoe-shaped country developed into the capital of the Roman Empire, which dissolved to become the capital of Christianity.
 Until 1861 Italy was split into many small kingdoms and sovereign states which led to a rich culture that differs from region to region.